SerenTera/lfg-finder/README.md

 Type commands in '/proxy' chat or use '!' prefix in other chat channels.

 To start searching for LFGs:
 - `lfg find (search1,search2,search3,...)`: Start Searches for these search terms.
 Separate out each search term with ','.
-For example, if I want to search for vhhm,mm and vs(no preference for nm or hm), I would type 'lfgfind vhhm,mm,vs'.
+For example, if I want to search for vhhm,mm and vs(no preference for nm or hm), type 'lfg find vhhm,mm,vs'.
 - `lfg custom (search) (max member)`: Start search for a term with customized number of members.
-If I want to search for say, a custom string that would have only 30 max members, i would type 'lfgcustom argon 30', and it will search for lfgs with argons in the message and members which is less than 30.
+If I want to search for say, a custom string that would have only 30 max members, type 'lfg custom argon 30', and it will search for lfgs with argons in the message and members which is less than 30.

 To stop searching for LFGs:
 - `lfg stop (string1,string2,string3,...)`: Stop searches for this search term.
 Only stops if it is previously added, and spelling must be exact.
-For example, if i want to stop searching for vhhm and mm only, leaving vs search still active, i would type 'lfgstop vhhm,mm'
+For example, to stop searching for vhhm and mm only, leaving vs search still active,  type 'lfg stop vhhm,mm'
 - `lfg stop`: Typing this command without arguments stops all searches for lfg immediately.
 Search should stop immediately on joining any party, if it does not, use this command.

 Other convienent commands: